QubesOS/qubes-doc/configuration/config-files.md

     ln -s /rw/config/var-lib-bluetooth /var/lib/bluetooth
     ~~~

--   `/rw/config/qubes-ip-change-hook` - script run in NetVM after external IP change (or connection to the network).
+-   `/rw/config/qubes-ip-change-hook` - script runs in NetVM after every external IP change and on "hardware" link status change.

--   `/rw/config/qubes-firewall-user-script` - script run in ProxyVM after each firewall update.
+-   `/rw/config/qubes-firewall-user-script` - script runs in ProxyVM/AppVM with `qvm-features <vmname> qubes-firewall true` after each firewall update.
     Good place to write own custom firewall rules.

 -   `/rw/config/suspend-module-blacklist` - list of modules (one per line) to be unloaded before system goes to sleep.
     The file is used only in a VM with PCI devices attached.
-    Supposed to be used for problematic device drivers.
+    Intended for use with problematic device drivers.

 Note that scripts need to be executable (chmod +x) to be used.